Children's Dentistry in San Jose

 At Advanced Dentistry by Design, we always move at your child’s pace and work within their boundaries and attention span so that they maintain their positive attitude toward dentistry.
 We make their appointments interactive, educational, and fun with the intent of helping your son or daughter develop a solid foundation for their oral health.

-Preparing Your Son or Daughter for the Dentist
+Preparing Your Child for the Dentist

 As the big day for your little one's first dental visit approaches, there are many things you can be doing at home to help them prepare.
 Reading stories about the dentist or talking about their upcoming appointment positively will help get them excited to meet their San Jose dentist.